xanadu451/openshift-examples/readme.txt

-Github repo to run through some example for the Openshift Online
+Github repo to run through some examples for the Openshift Online